Microsoft/azure-docs.pl-pl/articles/azure-monitor/alerts/action-groups.md

 Connect-AzureAD -TenantId "<provide your Azure AD tenant ID here>"

 # This is your Azure AD Application's ObjectId.
-$myAzureADApplicationObjectId = "<the Object Id of your Azure AD Application>"
+$myAzureADApplicationObjectId = "<the Object ID of your Azure AD Application>"

 # This is the Action Groups Azure AD AppId
 $actionGroupsAppId = "461e8683-5575-4561-ac7f-899cc907d62a"